JoshuaDull/GitHub-Desktop/_episodes/03-sharing.md

 > * **Import** - creates a local and remote copy of a repo that is un-linked from the original.
 {: .callout}

-### Clone or fork a public repo
+### Forking a public repo

 We can clone or fork any public GitHub repo.
 This will create a local copy of the repo and it's files.
 We can edit these files and push the changes back to GitHub.
 If you aren't the owner of the repo, you will need to make a 'pull request'.
 This alerts the owner that you've made changes to the repo.
 The owner can decide which changes they want to 'merge' into the repo or they can reject the 'pull request'.

 > ## Challenge: Fork a repo & create a pull request
 > Pair up in groups of two (or more if needed) and do the exercises below together.
 >
-> 1. Go to https://github.com/some-librarian/hello-world, where "some-librarian" is the username of your exercise partner.
+> 1. Go to https://github.com/github-username/github-username.github.io, where "github-username" is the username of your exercise partner.
 > 2. Click on "Fork" in the upper right part of the screen to create a copy of the repository on your account.
 Once you have a fork of your partner's repository, you can edit the files in your own fork directly.
 > 3. Click the "README.md" file, then click the edit pencil icon:
 >